 MTH 472 Real Analysis II (3)

 A second course in real analysis.
 Topics include convergence of series, point wise and uniform convergence of series of functions, and (Riemann) integration.
-Prerequisite: MTH 471 with grade "C-" or better.

 Selected topics in math.
 Prerequisite: Instructor's permission.
 May be repeated for credit.